onur/acme-client/README.md

 You can install acme-client with: `cargo install acme-client` or you can download pre-built acme-client binary for Linux in the [releases](https://github.com/onur/acme-client/releases) page.

+### Vendored OpenSSL

+acme-client has a feature to build and link OpenSSL statically.
+To activate, run cargo with this param: `--features "vendored-openssl"`

 ## Usage